 - Part 5: What are the implications of header bidding?

 - Part 6: What does the future hold for header bidding?

-(Note: This guide is more than 4,200 words in length.
+Note: This guide is more than 4,200 words in length.
 Many readers have requested a PDF version for easier printing.
-If you would like to download a high-quality PDF version of this guide, just click here.)
+If you want to download a high-quality PDF version of this guide, just click here.

 That said, let’s begin with the most basic question.